-These are the four (4) key areas you need to keep in mind to ensure your rollout of ActivTrak is a success:
+Keep these four key themes in mind to ensure your rollout of ActivTrak is a success:

-- Be transparent about your intent and how the data will be used throughout the process.
+- Be transparent about your intent and about how employee data will be used.

 - Communicate and communicate often.
-Communication is critical prior to your implementation, throughout your implementation, and on an ongoing basis to share insights and capture feedback.
+Notify employees prior to implementation, provide enablement throughout the onboarding process, and establish regular touchpoints once you’re up and running to share insights and capture feedback.

 - Encourage ownership in the results.
-Include your workforce in the findings and the solutions.
+Proactively communicate key findings and collaborate on solutions.
 Emphasize a culture of continuous learning and performance improvement.

 - Culture always comes first.
-Through focusing on areas 1-3, you’ve made it clear that transparency, improvement, and collaboration are paramount.
-Reinforce this messaging wherever possible.
+Focusing on the first three themes shows a commitment to transparency, improvement, and collaboration.
+Reinforce this messaging whenever possible.

 Be Transparent: Build trust and get buy-in

 Most experts recommend being upfront about your employee productivity monitoring program including what data you collect and how you intend to use it.
 The software is meant to provide insights to improve your business.
 It should not be used to spy on employees or incite invasive or harassing behaviors.
 Organizations should prioritize and protect employee privacy while using employee monitoring solutions.
 Trust and transparency are essential to building productive teams!